Bangkok is an amazing metropolis with an incredibly diverse selection of neighborhoods that offer enormously varied lifestyles!

 - Authentic Charm

-On Nut is an up-and-coming residential neighborhood, its popularity as a residential area stems from its multitude of condo options that are offered at relatively better value compared to its Central Bangkok counterparts.
+On Nut is an up-and-coming residential neighborhood, its popularity as a residential area stems from its multitude of condo options that are offered at affordable rates compared to its Central Bangkok counterparts.

-Getting to Central Bangkok locations such as Asoke and Phrom Phong is convenient and takes only 10-15 Minutes using the BTS Sky Train.
-On top of this, the area has developed a strong residential community with the presence of two supermarkets (Tesco Lotus and Big C) and several malls such as Century The Movie Plaza and Habito Mall.
+Getting to Central Bangkok locations such as Asoke and Phrom Phong is convenient and takes only 10-15 Minutes using the BTS Skytrain.
+On top of this, On Nut has developed a strong residential community with the presence of three supermarkets (Tesco Lotus, Big C and Tops Supermarket) and several malls such as Century The Movie Plaza and the Habito Community Mall.

-Asoke’s ascent as the heart of Sukhumvit and Bangkok’s premier business and commercial hub is understandable; the area’s Sukhumvit 21 is host to a multitude of office towers.
-The inevitable presence of working professionals has propelled the area into one of the Capital’s top leisure hubs.
-The area offers a varied range of restaurants, eateries, and malls (I.e. Terminal 21) available to cater for the residents of Asoke.
+The inevitable presence of working professionals has propelled the area into becoming one of the Capital’s top leisure hubs.
+The neighborhood offers a large selection of restaurants, eateries, and malls such as Terminal 21.

-However the biggest advantage to living in the area, is Asoke’s ultra-connected position within Bangkok.
-It is host to the interchange for the original BTS Green Line and the MRT Blue Line, therefore allowing travelers to connect to the four corners of Bangkok’s Central Business District.
-The area is also host to the Makkasan Airport Rail Link (ARL) that connects the heart of Bangkok to Suvarnabhumi International Airport!
+However, the biggest advantage to living in the area is Asoke’s ultra-connected location and transport infrastructure.
+It is host to the interchange for the BTS Green Line and the MRT Blue Line, therefore allowing travelers to connect to the four corners of Bangkok’s Central Business District.
+The area is also host to the Makkasan Airport Rail Link (ARL) that connects Central Bangkok to Suvarnabhumi International Airport!

-Phrom Phong’s is often regarded as Sukhumvit’s chic and trendy lifestyle hub.
-The area is most commonly known, due to the presence of two luxury malls Emporium and Emquartier!
+Phrom Phong is often regarded as Sukhumvit’s chic and trendy lifestyle hub.
+The area is a popular location due to the presence of two luxury malls, Emporium and Emquartier!

-The area is made-up of a collection of inter-connected leafy and peaceful side roads that has allowed a residential community to develop.
-Phrom Phong’s “Sois” (Roads) such as Sukhumvit 39, Sukhumvit 24, and Sukhumvi 26 harbors an eclectic range of independent eateries, coffee shops and bars.
+The neighborhood is made-up of a collection of interconnected leafy and peaceful side roads that have allowed residential communities to develop.
+Phrom Phong’s “sois” (Side roads) such as Sukhumvit 39, Sukhumvit 24, and Sukhumvit 26 harbors an eclectic range of independent eateries, coffee shops and bars.

-Thus allowing local residents to experience a connected fast paced lifestyle, complement by a more laid back vibe.
-On top of this Phrom Phong is located in close proximity to Thong Lo another leisure and entertainment hotspot!
+Thus, allowing local residents to experience a connected fast-paced lifestyle, while still enjoying a laidback residential environment.
+On top of this, Phrom Phong is located in close proximity to Thong Lo, another leisure and entertainment hotspot!

-Silom is an established neighborhood of the Central Business District and despite being a business hotspot (Especially for finance related companies) it has managed to retain its authentic and hip vibe.
+Silom is an established neighborhood of the Central Business District and despite being a bustling business center (Especially for finance related companies) it has managed to retain an authentic and trendy vibe.

-The Silom Complex is located right next to the BTS station and the area’s “Sois” are generally peppered with an interesting collection of independent leisure venues such as coffee shops, restaurants and bars.
+The Silom neighborhood has managed to incorporate an interesting blend of fast-paced modern with a nostalgic “retro-chic” Bangkok environment.
+The Silom Complex is located right next to the BTS station and the area’s “sois” (Side roads) are generally peppered with an interesting collection of classy leisure venues such as restaurants, coffee shops and hip bars.

 Ari is a wildcard entry, while not technically listed on the initial list of “Best Expat Neighborhoods” above; it is often the case that expats may want to experience a local Thai residential area without compromising on convenience!